 Nike certainly does deliver the inspiration they claim.
 Customers buy from Nike based on the feeling they get when touting their gear; Nike tells stories that revolve around persevering against all odds and a work hard, play hard mentality.
 These stories, whether they’re showing basketball, gymnastics, or soccer, take their audience from a neutral to an energized state.
 Ultimately, when you look at Nike’s athletic gear, they make you feel in a way that is inherently different than their competitors because they’ve done an incredible job with their storytelling.

-As a Bend and Santa Barbara web design agency, we know that storytelling is the essence of strong branding.
+As a Bend OR and Santa Barbara CA web design agency, we know that storytelling is the essence of strong branding.
 It makes customers feel proud about the purchase decision they’ve made, and that feel-good moment is truly priceless.

 Even if your company can get their ads in front of the right customers, the effectiveness of those ads in persuading those customers to do something different is failing.
 So it’s in your business’s own best interest to be truthful in its claims.
 As a marketing agency, we encourage our customers to focus on what’s honest and important for their customers, because that’s what builds trust.